mantidproject/mantid/dev-docs/source/GettingStarted/GettingStarted.rst

 Due to security configuration at ORNL one needs to do additional configuration to access github from within the lab.
-One option is to use the ``https`` protocol listed above The alternative is to "corkscrew the snowman" which allows for using the ``git`` protocol by modifying the ssh configuration.
+One option is to use the ``https`` protocol listed above The alternative is to access github through ssh.github.com.
-Corkscrew can be installed from your package manager, or it is a single ``c`` file found on github.
 Add the following lines to ``~/.ssh/config``:

 .. code:: bash